aba4gamer/Cutscene-Maker/README.md

 - Add icons to the timeline part
 - Add the ability to move parts before or after other parts in the timeline
 - Add that when you click on `Save As` the name of the file appears instead of `DemoMyCutscene.arc`
-- Add a proper "button" to the cutscenes in the cutscene sidebar
+- Add a proper "button" to the cutscenes in the cutscene sidebar & make the sidebar resizable
 - Add a better warning for unsaved progress
 - Add an empty cutscene screen (cutscene without part saying how to create a new part)